 Our web site is not operating properly recently.
 CALL US at 239.821.4834 and Bonnie will take your order (have your credit card ready).
 Or write us at: email@example.com or firstname.lastname@example.org.

 Remember to go to our website at www.pictonpress.com for much more complete descriptions on all listings in this catalog.

 Lewis Bunker Rohrbach Marco Island, FL and Worb, Switzerland August 2014

 Our 2014 MASTER CATALOG with over two thousand titles is available: download and print it out from the Catalog button on the bar above.
 OUR CHECK-OUT is sometimes difficult to use, and we have recently learned that if there are two accounts with the same Username and different passwords (as sometimes happens when someone thinks they are re-opening an account), neither account will work.
 In this case, please set up a new account with an entirely different Username and different Password.
-If you have any problems in ordering please contact us by email at SALES@PICTONPRESS.COM or LEWISROHRBACH@PICTONPRESS.COM or LEWISROHRBACH@HOTMAIL.COM.
+If you have any problems in ordering please contact us either by CALLING US at 239.821.4834 (Bonnie) or by email at SALES@PICTONPRESS.COM or LEWISROHRBACH@PICTONPRESS.COM or LEWISROHRBACH@HOTMAIL.COM.
 Lewis Bunker Rohrbach, president, Picton Press